Binding the Guitar Body

 The Dremel attachment from Stewart MacDonald was useful for cutting the ledges but did tend to tilt a bit, as it rested on the sloping top and back surfaces.

-For a lot more detailed information on binding a guitar I can recommend the Musical Instrument Makers' Forum.
+For a lot more detailed information on binding a guitar try the Musical Instrument Makers' Forum.

 Back Next